Joan Severance

 Joan Marie Severance (born December 23, 1958) is an American actress and former fashion model.
+After a modeling career in the 1970s and '80s she turned to acting, with prominent roles in the comedy film See No Evil, Hear No Evil (1989) and the low-budget action film Black Scorpion (1995).
+She twice appeared in pictorials in Playboy magazine.

 Early life

 Severance was born in Houston, Texas.
 Her father was an IBM systems manager who had to move frequently around the world.
 "By the time I was 11," said Severance, "we'd lived in 12 different places."
 She and her family also lived in Libya, but in 1967 had to flee the country because of the Six-Day War.
 They left the Middle East and returned to the United States, settling in Houston.

 Severance attended Westbury High School, and at age 15, started modeling to make money for college.
 Although she hoped to become a veterinarian, she could not afford the cost of tuition.
 After appearing in the "Miss Houston" beauty contest, she was discovered by Alan Martin, a local photographer in Houston, who introduced her to John Casablancas.
-Casablancas signed her up with the Elite modeling agency and sent her on assignment to Paris.
+Casablancas signed her up with the Elite Model Management and sent her on assignment to Paris.
 During this time, she met her future husband, model Eric Milan.